deadlydog/PowerShell.tiPS/docs/Contributing.md

   - screenshots, gifs, or videos
   - example code

-## Why is it like this?
+## ⁉ Why was a specific decision made

+Curious about some of the choices made in this project?
-If you are curious why something is the way it is, it may be documented in the [Architecture Decision Records](/docs/ArchitectureDecisionRecords/ArchitectureDecisionRecords.md).
+The reasons may be documented in the [Architecture Decision Records](docs/ArchitectureDecisionRecords).